Salbajnr/Brillprimemobile/replit.md

 - Live order status broadcasting
 - Enhanced user presence indicators

-## Current Status: Backend Migration Complete, Frontend Ready for Development
+## Current Status: Complete Migration Successfully Achieved ✅
-The project has been successfully migrated from Replit Agent to standard Replit environment on August 11, 2025.
+The project has been successfully migrated from Replit Agent to standard Replit environment on August 19, 2025.

 ### Migration Progress:
 - ✅ All dependencies resolved and installed successfully